-The last argument cannot be applied in the supercritical range since $\tau_n$ is no longer bounded.
-This is where we use our additional, lower bounded, assumptions on the $f$.
-Since we now have $\fmin > 0$ we also have
+The last argument cannot be applied in the supercritical range, since then $\tau_n$ is no longer bounded.
+However, applying our additional, lower boundedness assumptions on the $f$, we can proceed as follows.
+Since we now have $\fmin > 0$ we also have that

 If $h_{r_n}(\bx) \ne 0$, then necessarily $C(\bx) \in \oconv(\bx)$ and $R(\bx) \le r_n$ (cf.\ \eqref{eq:def_h_eps}).
 In addition, if $f(\bx) \ne 0$, then $\bx \subset \supp(f)$.
 Since we assume that $\supp(f)$ is convex, we have that $C(\bx)\in \supp(f)$ as well.
 Thus, $B(\bx)$ is a ball centered at $C(\bx)\in \supp(f)$, with radius $R(\bx)$ small enough, and Lemma \ref{lem:convex_ball} yields